le-huynh/lehuynh.rbind.io/content/blog/error-csv-parse-error.md

 ##### Step 2
 Use `data.table::fread()` to read the CSV file into R, and replace the problematic characters if necessary.
 This function does not fail due to parsing errors.
 The downside is that your computer's RAM must be large enough to handle `fread()` for in-memory data import.

-##### Step 3
+But what if your computer's RAM isn't sufficient?
+No worries at all!
+You can read the data in chunks, and guess what?
+The awesome team behind `data.table` made sure that `fread()` can do that too.

-Convert the cleaned data into Parquet format.
+In my case, I read the data chunk by chunk and converted each one to Parquet format.
+It took longer than loading the whole file in one go with `fread()`, but since my RAM could not handle the entire file at once, this was a pretty good workaround.
+I even wrote a nifty function to make the process easier!

 #### References
 <a href="https://umatter.github.io/BigData/" target="_blank">Big Data Analytics</a> by Ulrich Matter.